f1shl3gs/f1shl3gs.github.io/content/docs/configuration/sources/exec.md

 {{< badge logs >}}&nbsp;

+Collect output from a process running on the host.

 ## Scheduled
 Running the command every `interval`, and captures the stdout and/or stderr.
 Vertex will wait the command exit and run that command at next tick.